Osh Restaurants, Teahouses and Cafes: Best Places to Enjoy the Local Cuisine

 Ethno-cafe (212/1, Lenin Ave.)

-Perfectly located in downtown Osh, under majestic trees, comfortable tables, great service, and great food.
-And within walking distance from the best hotels in Osh.
+Perfectly located in downtown Osh, under majestic trees, with comfortable tables, great service, and great food.
+And within walking distance of the best hotels in Osh.

 Navat (288, Lenin Ave.)